-Meet Year 12 student Charlotte McCaughan, this year’s Clancy Prize Executive Director’s Award winner.
+Meet Year 12 student Charlotte McCaughan, the 2021 Clancy Prize Executive Director’s Award winner.

 Her Clancy Prize entry – a creative sculpture fashioned from termite-damaged Bunya Pine wood – features stars inspired from the Southern Cross Catholic College Burwood emblem emblazoned on her school uniform.